ConnorSweeneyDev/.config/readme.md

 `config.yaml` and `styles.css` files, and the window manager can be configured by editing `komorebi.json` and `applications.yaml`.

-# Vim Mode on ZSA Voyager
+# Vim Mode on the ZSA Voyager
 If you happen to use a ZSA Voyager keyboard, you can follow the instructions in my [VimForVoyager](https://github.com/ConnorSweeneyDev/VimForVoyager) repository to set up a native vim toggle using a smart combination of utility keys like `home`, `end`, `delete` etc. and modifiers